-Oh for heaven’s sake.
-In that tome that gives me palpitations, aka The Daily Mail, Laura Libbert last year asked the sterling question “Was I wrong to let a stranger’s 5 year old son see me naked”? and since we’ve started swimming lessons for the kids this week, it seems highly appropriate to revisit the issue.
+In that publication that regularly gives me palpitations, The Daily Mail, Laura Libbert last year asked the sterling question “Was I wrong to let a stranger’s 5 year old son see me naked”? and since we’ve started swimming lessons for the kids this week, it seems highly appropriate to revisit the issue.

-I’m sure at this point there will be much tittering (missus!) and cries of “well let’s see how smug you are lady when they are pre-teens and your ears are bleeding from the demands” And I’ve a horrible feeling they’ll be right.
+I’m sure at this point there will be much tittering (missus!) and cries of “well let’s see how smug you are lady when they are tweens and your ears are bleeding from their incessant demands” And I have a horrible feeling they’ll be right.

 But is it wrong to want to protect childhood innocence for as long as possible?
 Do you think it’s OK to be naked in front of kids – particularly when they’re not yours?